fbpx Skip to main content

 • Inpatient treatment units isolate individuals with toxic environmental backgrounds, such as being homeless, living in an area where alcohol or drug abuse is predominant, and being in abusive relationships.

-• They help to develop confidence in individuals who are unsure of their ability to remain abstinent from alcohol.
+• They help to develop confidence in individuals unsure of their ability to abstain from alcohol.

 • The legal system is more likely to accept inpatient treatment for an addict as at least a partial form of incarceration.